 By being aware of these ten common health conditions that are more relevant to those of us in the 50plus age group, you may not stop diseases affecting you totally but you can certainly build up defences and make sure that your body fights them off where possible.
 For many of us, every year over 50 that we tot up, could mean us having to carefully manage and live with certain conditions, so learn to take it in your stride by being prepared.

 The obvious things to do are to give up smoking, don’t carry any excess weight, keep active and develop and maintain a healthy diet.
 You will then fall into the category of the many people over 50 who have good health and enjoy life to the full.

 These then are our top ten health conditions to watch out for at 50plus:

 Health conditions to look out for at 50plus

 This can create pain in the joints and can even reduce quality of life if it really gets hold.
 If you have signs of this, you may think it best to be less mobile but that is not the case.
 You need to put together an activity plan that will keep your joints working; talk to your doctor if you are unsure of how to manage the condition.

 This is still the main killer in elderly adults, tending to affect more men than women.
-Things like high blood pressure and cholesterol can increase the chances of stroke and heart disease.
+Things like high blood pressure and cholesterol can increase the chances of stroke and various heart conditions.
 The advice here is to eat well, exercise and get plenty of sleep.
 Keep your weight healthy and don’t over indulge in too many foods that are high in fat or sugar.
 For more information regarding cardiovascular disease, why not follow this link to the British Heart Foundation.